 - Michigan Tech English Education majors have a competitive edge in the national job market—here you’ll receive valuable experience with computer-based environments to enhance instruction in literature, composition, and communication.

-- You’ll learn how to implement teaching and learning strategies in area classrooms, learn how to integrate the most current technology into the teaching of English, and work with other highly motivated and creative students.
+- You’ll learn how to implement teaching and learning strategies in area classrooms, integrate the most current technology into the teaching of English, and work with other highly motivated and creative students.

 - English Education majors conduct fieldwork experiences prior to student teaching in local schools, serve as tutors for struggling learners, and work as assistants or apprentices to classroom teachers.